dr-number/Rishat_django_test/README.md

 2) Go to page **http://localhost:8000/basket/** (where you can change the count of products)
 3) Click on the button **Buy all**

+## After authorization
+You have access to the page with selected products http://localhost:8000/favorites/

+If there are more than 10 products on the page, pagination is activated

 ## Deploy
 - **http://d4dd-5-128-71-145.ngrok.io**